dedarritchon/Django-Bootstrap/README.md

         hello_django python /usr/src/app/manage.py runserver 0.0.0.0:8000

 # Useful Links
-This Template was based on [this](https://testdriven.io/blog/dockerizing-django-with-postgres-gunicorn-and-nginx/) guide
+This Template was created using [this](https://testdriven.io/blog/dockerizing-django-with-postgres-gunicorn-and-nginx/) guide

 Custom SystemUser was created using [this](https://testdriven.io/blog/django-custom-user-model/) guide